 I do this.
 My specialty is helping people reflect on, contemplate and navigate these inescapable transitions.
 Communication is key.
 Answers emerge.
 The path becomes clearer.
 Stress levels decline.
 Strong emotions may show up and can cause you to shut down and avoid the topic, so we address them.
 As uncomfortable as it may be to begin, relief often comes when we explore available approaches, based on your family’s unique situation.
 There are no right answers, but there are viable strategies, and anticipating and thinking about a major event is comforting and will help you preserve capital.

 Then, as a financial expert, I help you understand the different strategies you might pursue, identify concerns you likely have but may have overlooked, and encourage you to seek help as needed from your lawyer, accountant, therapist and others.
 I explain in simple terms the nature of investments you might consider.
 I educate you on the pros and cons of various types of insurances, annuities, stocks and bonds, mutual funds, exchange-traded funds, and so on.
 I don’t profit from selling anything in particular.
-As an independent Registered Investment Advisor, I’m also able to take care of the mechanics of buying and selling investments, and monitoring their performance for you.
+I’m also able to take care of the mechanics of buying and selling investments, and monitoring their performance for you.
 As I do not sell insurance, annuities, or any particular funds or products, my advice to you is about as unbiased as it can get it.

 If you have questions about specific investments, or a strategy you’ve been considering, or if you’d like to check if you’ve overlooked anything as you plan for your retirement, or as you help your children design their entry strategy, I can help and I welcome the opportunity to talk with you.
 One phone call, on me, might be all it takes.
 It will be my pleasure.